jesse-prpic/Jesse_Prpic_T2_A1-A/README.md

 ## Question Seven
 ### Provide an overview of what would need to be done within an API project to implement at least one of the principles explained in Question 6.

+Previously we had touched upon the principles of information security systems or InfoSec, throughout this we learned that this is made up on Confidentiality, Integrity and Availability - CIA Triad.
+Although we did have an overview of what these are, we did not explain how these may be implemented - each of them having different best practices.
+Imagine working for a bank or even your own e-commerce store, with the main purpose being able to process financial transactions - your job is to ensure that these systems have the right practices in place so that transaction are accurate and consistent, this is the main goal of the integrity principle.

+In 2024, Cambridge Dictionary defined integrity as, "the quality of being honest and having strong moral principles that you refuse to change", however in this context a more appropriate definition would be; "the property that sensitive data has not been modified or deleted in an unauthorized and undetected manner since it was created, transmitted or stored" (Barker & Barker, 2019).

+There are many ways for a business to implement this principle into their systems, one being utilising secure backup systems as we have already mentioned - another being "Hashing" and Secure Passowrd Hashing.
+This concept of hashing is a fixed-length alphanumeric value - it is a fingerprint for your data essentially, with each change with the data the value will change.
+This can be very useful when applying this to stored passwords as it adds random data which makes is more difficult for an attacker to crack a password's hash (Stickney, 2021).

+To implement this code into your system; first use a strong hashing algorithm that is designed for password storage (e.ge., bcrypt, Argon2 etc).
+In addition, you can also add in something called "Salt", by salting your password before hasing as this will ensure that passwords that are identical have a unique hash (Stickney, 2021)..